wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 You gain a [Spell Dice](https://saltygoo.github.io/class/magic-user#spells), one Doom Point and ...

-1. ... you plane-shift to a random location in the plane of air.
+1. ... every flammable item on you burns.
-1. ... you are under a permanent levitation spell.
+1. ... your words are replaced by 1'' fire mephits that mime them before being snuffed.
-1. ... your weight is halved, you have disadvantage on strength checks.
+1. ... your hair is replaced by flames (they dont burn you).
-1. ... you are under a permanent feather-fall.
+1. ... each time you rest, one thing on you is stolen by a flame mephit and brought to the plane of fire.
-1. ... you hover.
+1. ... water burns you.
-1. ... the spell word *Travel*.
+1. ... the spell word *Flame*.

 If you roll a catastrophe, the elemental is released.
 </details>